 The EZ-Set Torsion Spring System was first developed by the Ideal Door Company in Baldwin, Wisconsin.
-Holmes Garage Doors also use the EZ-Set system.
+Holmes Garage Door Company also uses the EZ-Set system.
 Both Ideal and Holmes have been purchased by Clopay Building Products Company, Inc. The EZ-Set System is now sold under all three names.

 The EZ-Set Torsion Spring System allows homeowners and do-It-yourselfers to change their own springs much more safely than if they have the standard torsion spring system.
 Many injuries have occurred over the years from do-it-yourselfers trying to wind or unwind springs with screw drivers instead of winding bars.
 This system uses a special winder that requires only a drill.

 The EZ-Set Spring has a winder cone on one end which secures to the winder.
 The winder is held in place by the end bracket, so the torsion springs are at one or both ends of the door instead of in the middle.
 The other end of the torsion spring has a stationary cone which secures that end of the spring to the shaft before the spring is wound.
 On standard torsion spring systems this cone is designated the winding cone - it’s wound with bars or rods, and after winding the spring, this cone is secured to the shaft by tightening the setscrews.